trustytrojan/audioviz/README.md

   - involves knowing the tempo of the song
   - want a small translucent flash overlay that flashes to the beat of music
   - copy the osu! stars effect
-- interactive gui (long term)
+- 🔄 interactive gui (long term)
+  - ✅️ integrate imgui-sfml into project
+  - develop imgui window for each audioviz implementation
-- libaudioviz - turn this project into a set of tools rather than one binary
+- 🔄 libaudioviz - turn this project into a set of tools rather than one binary
-  - separate core code into a library "libaudioviz"
+  - ✅️ separate core code into a library "libaudioviz"
   - separate the main features (realtime visualizer, video renderer, lua binding) into their own programs/libraries